NBull92/Employee-Tracker/README.md

 Created to showcase my C++ and rebuild that skill set.
 - Started off as a console application
 - Stretch goal is to make a GUI application.
-Most likely with QT.
+Most likely with QT or WinUI.